Condensations in higher categories: Introduction

 The converse direction, as already promised, is that every object of $\Sigma^{d}\Vect_\bC$ does define a $(d+1)$-dimensional TQFT: in Theorem~\ref{thm.fullrigidity} we will prove that if $\cC$ is symmetric monoidal and \define{fully rigid} in the sense that all objects are fully dualizable, all morphisms have adjoints, etc., then so too is $\Sigma \cC$.
 Indeed, we will prove in Corollary~\ref{cor.dualizable} that, up to equivalence, $\Sigma \cC$ consists precisely of the dualizable $\cC$-modules.
 The resulting tight relation between TQFTs and gapped phases of matter will, we hope, help demystify and clarify the connection between the symmetry properties of gapped systems and of the corresponding TQFTs.

-\begin{remark} The appendix to \cite{BDSPV} collects a number of $\bC$-linear $2$-categories each deserving the name ``the $2$-category of $2$-vector spaces,'' and studies dualizability criteria in each one.
+\begin{remark} The appendix to \cite{BDSPV} collects a ``bestiary'' (their word) of $\bC$-linear $2$-categories each deserving the name ``the $2$-category of $2$-vector spaces,'' and studies dualizability criteria in each one.
 The main result of that appendix is that, although the subcategories of $1$-dualizable objects vary between the different $2$-categories, the subcategories of fully dualizable objects in all examples are equivalent.
 This common $2$-category is also equivalent to our $\Sigma \Vect_\bC$.
 Based on that appendix, Scheimbauer has proposed the following ``Bestiary Hypothesis'': if a $\bC$-linear symmetric monoidal $(d+1)$-category $\cC$ deserves the name ``the $(d+1)$-category of $(d+1)$-vector spaces,'' then its subcategory of fully dualizable objects is equivalent to $\Sigma^{d}\Vect_\bC$. \end{remark}

-In particular, we hope it may help explain the following phenomenon.
-A priori, a gapped topological phase of matter may suffer a nontrivial framing dependence.
+In particular, we hope our work may help explain the following phenomenon.
+As explained in Remark~\ref{rem.framingdependence1}, a priori, a gapped topological phase of matter may suffer a nontrivial framing dependence.
 However, in practice bosonic topological orders defined over $\bC$ determine orientable TQFTs and fermionic topological orders determine spin TQFTs.
 Indeed, over $\bR$, topological phases tend to determine unoriented TQFTs!

 The cobordism hypothesis description of framing dependence is as follows.
 The full dualizability proven in Theorem~\ref{thm.fullrigidity} implies that the space of objects of $\Sigma^d\Vect_\bK$, for any field $\bK$, or of its super analog $\Sigma^d\SVect_\bK$, carries a canonical homotopical action by the orthogonal group $\mathrm{O}(d+1)$.
 To define an unoriented, oriented, or spin TQFT requires finding a homotopy-fixed point for this action, for the induced $\mathrm{SO}(d+1)$-action, or for the induced $\mathrm{Spin}(d+1)$-action, respectively.

-Experience with examples suggests:
+In examples from topological phases, the homotopy-fixed point data is not always quite canonical, but seems to be as ``canonical'' as is the positive-definite metric on a vector space over $\bR$: the space of choices is not trivial, but is contractible with respect to the $\bR$-topology; a choice of such metric breaks the symmetry group from $\mathrm{GL}(n,\bR)$ to $\mathrm{O}(n)$, and as Lie groups these are not isomorphic but they homotopy equivalent.
+This is surely a symptom of the general fact that the notion of ``phase of matter'' is itself one that depends on the topology of $\bR$.
+Building that topology into $\Sigma^d \Vect_\bR$ has not been done.
+So although we expect that real=unoriented, bosonic=oriented, and fermionic=spin in a rather ``canonical'' way, we for now suggest: